HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 {{ figure_markup(
   image="mobile-as-attribute-values-by-year.png",
   caption="Mobile `as` attribute values by year.", description="A bar chart comparing the rate of `as` attribute values on mobile pages from 2019 and 2020, broken down by `as` attribute value.
-The majority of `as` values are \"script\" with 81% usage in 2019 and 64% usage in 2020. \"script\" usage fell 17% year over year, while all other values increased in usage. \"not set\" increased 8%, \"font\" increased 5%, \"style\" increased 2%, the rest of the notable values are 1% or less for both years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=903180926&format=interactive", sheets_gid="1829901599", sql_file="as_attribute_by_year.sql"
+The majority of `as` values are `script` with 81% usage in 2019 and 64% usage in 2020. `script` usage fell 17% year over year, while all other values increased in usage. `not set` increased 8%, `font` increased 5%, `style` increased 2%, the rest of the notable values are 1% or less for both years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTYAbLxN40s6mNR1jo0XDe_V4siN8TAsx2mryMp5IQmlJ-9O9eJxYROz7Rw6ozyFP6hlIZHxxh95GqX/pubchart?oid=903180926&format=interactive", sheets_gid="1829901599", sql_file="as_attribute_by_year.sql"